AvinZarlez/processing-vscode/README.md

 What if you cannot, or do not want to add Processing to your path?

-Simply modify the `processing.path` setting to follow the path to wherever processing is installed on your machine.
+You can modify the `processing.path` setting to follow the path to wherever processing is installed on your machine.
 Be sure to remember to keep the `processing-java` at the end of the path!

 To change settings in VSCode, here is a link to the [official documentation](https://code.visualstudio.com/docs/getstarted/settings).